-Our employees act as education ambassadors volunteering their time for a range of activities including STEM enrichment, careers education and work experience programmes.
-A number of young people in the US start their journey into the energy industry through our Engineering Our Future programme and go on to join our Company.
+Our employees act as education ambassadors, volunteering their time for a range of activities; including STEM enrichment, careers education and work experience programmes.
+Many young people in the US start their journey into the energy industry through our Engineering Our Future programme and go on to join our Company.

-In 2016/17 we provided 25 placements at five of our office locations.
-We have achieved great results so far with 60% of our supported interns going into paid employment.
-We want to encourage other businesses and SEND schools/colleges to work together to overcome the challenge of low paid employment prospects for young people with learning disabilities.
+In 2018/19 we provided 13 placements at three of our office locations.
+We have achieved great results so far, with 68% of our supported interns going into paid employment.
+We want to encourage other businesses and SEND schools/colleges to work together to overcome the challenge of low-paid employment prospects for young people with learning disabilities.